- Asana is a popular tool that has task management features to automate repetitive tasks, make use of advanced reporting, and create custom workflows.

 Citrix Podio Pricing

-Citrix Podio has a free plan for up to 5 employees, and the three other plans are:
+Citrix Podio has a free plan for up to 5 employees, and the two other plans are:

 Citrix Podio Reviews